 Her cakes were pure, divine yumminess.
-And I probably have a photo of me cheesin’ big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
+And I probably have a photo of me cheesing big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
 So, yes—I kind of miss them.
 That is, until now.

 In short, I’m super happy to have my homemade ice cream cake back in my life—and to share it with all of you.
+It’s completely paleo, too, which means it’s dairy-free and grain-free!

-With this recipe, you’ll need to make the brownie layer the night before, and put in the freezer overnight.
+With this recipe, you’ll need to make the brownie layer the night before, and put it in the freezer overnight.
 You’ll also want to place the cans of coconut milk in the fridge so the coconut water separates to the top.
-The next day, you’ll be able to make the whipped coconut cream topping, and assemble the entire cake.
+The next day, you’ll be able to make the whipped coconut cream topping and assemble the entire cake.
 It will need about 2-3 hours in the freezer after assembly to solidify.

 Now, to use one of my dad’s favorite birthday quotes… Let them eat cake!